iamarabarrios/holbertonschool-printf/README.md

 - c - Print a single character.
 - s - Print a string.
 - % - Print the character '%'.
-- d - Print an int decimal.
+- d - Print an integer decimal.
 - i - Print an int decimal.

   ## Resources used: